MiKTeX/miktex/README.md

 ## Installing

-CMake creates a standard `install` target which you can use to install everything in the standard location (see the `CMAKE_INSTALL_PREFIX` description above).
+CMake has created a standard `install` target which you can use to install everything in the standard location (see the `CMAKE_INSTALL_PREFIX` description above).
 On Linux and macOS, you would run

     make install